University Park Neighborhood

 The Twilight Room

 Along with the drinks, you need to come hungry.
 The Twilight Room has excellent sandwiches, including a Cubano and French Dip as good as any deli.
 Their burgers are hefty and messy (in a good way), and we highly recommend the Rooster Burger.
 It comes with teriyaki sauce and warm peanut butter, giving it a distinct Thai vibe that will have you coming back for more.
-When talking about standard bar fare, Twilight is a master of fried dishes.
-Jalapeno poppers, tater tots, wings, fries – they have it all.
-Also, don’t worry if you’re on a diet, Twilight has fresh salads for those who don’t want that much fryer oil in their diet.
+When talking about standard bar fare, Twilight is a master of fried dishes, like Jalapeno poppers, tater tots, wings, and fries.
+Twilight also has fresh salads for those who maintain a clean diet.